angular/angular/aio/content/guide/http.md

 *`HttpClient` supports only the client half of the XSRF protection scheme.*
 Your backend service must be configured to set the cookie for your page, and to verify that the header is present on all eligible requests.
-If not, Angular's default protection will be ineffective.
+Failing to do so renders Angular's default protection ineffective.

 </div>